mongodb/docs/source/includes/list-tables/integration-configurations.rst

        metrics that Datadog tracks, refer to the :ref:`Datadog Integration <datadog-integration>` page.

-       - If you have a Datadog account, use Datadog begin tracking your
+       - If you have a Datadog account, use Datadog to begin tracking your
          |service| metric data.

        - If you do not have an existing Datadog account,